rlmenge/mariner-mock/README.md

 Chroots are mounted at` /var/lib/mock/<name of cfg>`.
 Inside the chroot, rpmbuild runs at `/root/builddir/build `

 Note that in the above commands to run mock, we use
---no-cleanup-after: ensures that the chroot is not removed
+- `--no-cleanup-after`: ensures that the chroot is not removed
---rpmbuild-opts=--noclean: Passes the –noclean flag to rpmbuild, perserving the rpmbuild directories.
+- `--rpmbuild-opts=--noclean`: Passes the –noclean flag to rpmbuild, perserving the rpmbuild directories.

 Once the build is complete, you can enter the chroot using
 `mock -r /etc/mock/mariner-1-<your arch>.cfg --shell `